 Does Velour Shrink? – The Ultimate Velour Enigma

-Velour fabric can shrink if not properly cared for.
+Velour fabric will shrink if not properly cared for.
 Velour is a plush, knitted fabric or textile made from cotton or polyester.
-Despite its luxurious look and feel, velour is susceptible to shrinkage, particularly under high temperatures when washed or dried.
+Despite its luxurious look and feel, velour is susceptible to shrinkage, particularly under temperatures above 40°C (104°F) during washing or drying.

-Much like velvet, it’s a soft, fuzzy material that needs to be handled delicately when washed to maintain its integrity and size.
-To prevent the velour from shrinking, the safest way to clean it is to hand wash it using cold water and mild detergent and then let it air dry.
+Velour is a soft, fuzzy material that must be handled delicately when washed to maintain its integrity and size.
+To prevent velour from shrinking, the safest cleaning method is hand washing in cold water (30–40°C / 86–104°F) with a mild detergent, followed by air drying flat on a clean towel.

-Just remember that popping it in the dryer will likely cause shrinkage because the high heat can damage the fibers and cause them to contract.
-Even using warm water while hand washing could potentially shrink the fabric.
+Placing velour in a tumble dryer will cause shrinkage because temperatures above 60°C (140°F) damage the fibers and cause them to contract.
+Even warm water at 40°C (104°F) during hand washing can shrink cotton-based velour.

-Velour is a plush, knit fabric that is typically made from cotton but can also be derived from synthetic materials like polyester.
-Shrinkage rates can vary depending on the quality of the fabric and how it’s washed and dried.
-However, cotton-based velour shrinks about 3-5% if not pre-shrunk.
+Velour is a plush, knit fabric typically made from cotton but can also be derived from synthetic materials like polyester and spandex.
+Shrinkage rates vary depending on fiber composition, fabric quality, and laundering method.
+Cotton-based velour shrinks 3–5% if it has not been pre-shrunk during manufacturing.

-Shrinkage could also be greater if the velour is washed in hot water or dried using high heat.
-To prevent or minimize shrinkage, it’s recommended to wash velour in cool water, use a mild soap, and allow it to air dry.
-Some manufacturers even suggest dry-cleaning velour clothing to maintain size and plush texture.
+Shrinkage increases significantly when velour is washed in hot water above 40°C (104°F) or dried at high heat above 60°C (140°F).
+To prevent or minimize shrinkage, wash velour in cool water (30°C / 86°F maximum), use a mild pH-neutral detergent, and air dry flat.
+Dry cleaning is recommended by many manufacturers for velour garments to maintain size and plush texture.

 Factors Affecting Velour Shrinkage